Graduate Admission Policies

 Applicants applying for admission to graduate programs must submit the following items (except for the app and fee) directly to the Graduate Division:

 - Official Graduate Record Examination scores or other qualifying test scores as determined by the program (check admissions requirements in each program description).
-International applicants whose native language is not English, or who have not attained a baccalaureate or higher degree from an English-speaking institution, also must submit TOEFL or IELTS scores.

 - A minimum of three letters of recommendation attesting to the academic ability or other qualifications of the applicant.